hoprnet/hoprnet/README.md

  /ip4/192.168.1.2/tcp/9091/ipfs/16Uiu2HAmNPVU9L5Fcb4Xn5W1Ws6e4TFSTUonX4YJkGrKyLjSRpdj

 Own Ethereum address: 0x94C1289565A62371CaC82D90bAEAA469eb2E77B7
-Funds: 0 ETH
+Funds: 0 HOPR
-Stake: 0 ETH
+Stake: 0 HOPR

-Staked Ether is less than 0.1 ETH.
+Staked Hopr is less than 0.1 HOPR.
 Do you want to increase the stake now?
 (Y/n):
 ```
 You cannot stake yet as your account has no funds, so go ahead and send some Kovan Ether to the Ethereum address shown on your screen.
 Then stop the HOPR node via `ctrl` + `c` and restart it once the Kovan Ether arrived.